jonathansampson/BraveBat/resources/docs/source/index.md

 [Get Postman Collection](http://bravebat.test/docs/collection.json)

 <!-- END_INFO -->
-This is an official API for Brave Browser verified creator.
-The source data comes from https://publishers-distro.basicattentiontoken.org/api/v3/public/channels (alert: big file), which we sync our database with daily.
-In order to use this API, you need to register an account with us here.
-This API is free to use, but we reserve the rights to rate-limit your usage if you use the API excessively.
-You are required to display the message “Powered by BraveBat” that links to https://bravebat.net/info somewhere prominently in your app or service.
+This is an **unofficial** API for Brave Browser verified creators.
+We are a fan of Brave Browser and BAT.
+The source data comes from https://publishers-distro.basicattentiontoken.org/api/v3/public/channels (big file alert!), which we sync our data with daily.
+To use this API, you need to register an account with us at https://bravebat.info/register.
+This API is free to use, but we reserve the right to rate-limit your usage if you excessively use the API (currently at 60 API calls per minute).
+You are required to display the message “Powered by BraveBat” that links to https://bravebat.info somewhere prominently in your app or service.
+Be Brave and thank you!

 #v1